 If a “call for service” prompted the officer to make a police report of the incident, the resulting report is available for public release.
 Citizens can obtain a copy of the incident report by coming to the Public Safety Center between the hours of 8:00 a.m. to 5:00 p.m.
 Monday-Friday.
 There is a small fee for obtaining a copy of the report, which you can find below.
 The following conditions may prevent the release of some reports or some information within the reports:

 - The report of any incident currently under investigation cannot be released.

 - If the incident has not cleared court, the report cannot be released.

-- If the report contains the names of juveniles, those names will be blacked out.
+- If the report contains the names of juveniles, those names will be redacted.

-The Dickinson Police Departments offers two types of accident reports: Full reports or Partial reports.
-Full reports are done by officers when 1.) combined damage between all vehicles exceeds $1,000 or 2.) hit-and-run.
-Partial reports are done by officers when combined vehicle damage is less than $1,000 – generally the little “door dings” and fender-benders.
+The Dickinson Police Departments offers two types of accident reports: Full reports or Short-form reports.
+Full reports are done by officers when 1.) combined damage between all vehicles exceeds $1,000 or 2.) the crash involved injury.
+Short-form reports are done by officers when combined vehicle damage is less than $1,000 – generally the little “door dings” and fender-benders.

 Your insurance company will generally obtain the police reports for you.
-If not, you may obtain a copy by coming to the Law Enforcement Center during normal business hours as stated above.
+If not, you may obtain a copy by coming to the Public Safety Center during normal business hours as stated above.
 Like incident reports, accident reports also have a small fee which you can find below.